baidarka/slag-in-de-rondte/README.md

 - PWM allows fading of a LED on a digital port.
 - the `uasyncio` library allows for cooperative concurrent task execution.

-Use Thonny or VSCode to save the `slag-in-de-rondte.py` file to your RPI Pico.

-Save it to your Pico as 'main.py' to run it on startup.

 ## Hardware